-Of course I’m testing the SL-60 light here, the cheapest of the Godox COB range.
-But the light is also available in three additional variations with higher power: SL-100, SL-150 and SL-200.
+Of course, I’m testing the SL-60 light here, the cheapest of the Godox COB range.
+But the light is also available in three additional variations with more power: SL-100, SL-150 and SL-200.
 The design of the more powerful lights is nearly identical, but each one gets a little longer to accommodate a larger power supply and more cooling.
 If you get to the end of this review and like the look of the product, but wish it was more powerful, you have those options.

 Upon unboxing this light I was impressed by the build quality.
 My expectations had been low because of the price point of this.
 You don’t usually get much for just over $100, but in the case of the SL-60 was a pleasant surprise.
 The light is heavier than I expected, and it doesn’t feel too plasticky and hollow.

-On the rear of the light you get a nicely backlit LCD screen and a rotary switch to adjust the brightness of the light in 1% increments from 10-100%.
+On the rear of the light, you get a nicely backlit LCD screen and a rotary switch to adjust the brightness of the light in 1% increments from 10-100%.
 You can also use this control to assign the light to a specific channel or group for use with the supplied remote control.
 All the dials and switches have a pleasing enough tactile feel, and also surpassed my expectations.

 Within the adjustable neck of the light is a hole to secure the shaft of an umbrella.
-In the supplied reflector there is also a section can be punched out if you wish to use this within an umbrella.
+In the supplied reflector there is also a section that can be punched out if you wish to use this within an umbrella.
 This is useful because umbrellas are a very cost-effective way to shape and control the softness of light falling on your subject.
-It makes sense that someone looking at a budget COB light such as the Godox SL-60, might also consider using umbrellas.
+It makes sense that someone looking at a budget COB light such as the Godox SL-60 might also consider using umbrellas.

 LED Lights for Photography

-LED lights can be a great way to get started with off camera lighting in photography.
+LED lights can be a great way to get started with off-camera lighting in photography.
 What you see is what you get, so it’s easy to understand how the light changes as you move it around and use different modifiers.
 What’s important to remember is that the brightness of the LED will have an effect on shutter speed that’s available to you.
 A continuous 60w LED like the SL-60 is nowhere near as bright as a regular hot shoe flash, let alone a larger monolight.

 This means that compared to flash shooting, you will have to use a much slower shutter speed and that can present problems with subject movement.
 A relatively weak LED such as the SL-60 would be fine for shooting static subjects such as food or other still life projects, but even then you are going to need to use a tripod if you need to stop down the lens to get a reasonable depth of field.